 - Gel Food Coloring – get the whole set.
 I love these colors for royal icing, cake batter, frosting, etc. They’re high pigmented so you don’t need as much coloring.

 And some piping tips.
 I always use Wilton piping tip #4 for outlining and flooding the cookie with icing.
 This is a wonderful basic piping tip to have in your collection.
 For any detail, I use a thinner round tip like Wilton piping tip #1 (super thin) and Wilton piping tip #2 (thin).
 For larger round tips that are easier to work with, I suggest Wilton piping tip #3, Wilton piping tip #4, or Wilton piping tip #5.
 The piping tip #s reflect their sizes. #1 being the thinnest and #5 being the largest of this particular bunch.

 Just starting out with piping details?
 I suggest #1 (smallest), #3 (medium), and #5 (largest of the bunch).
 You can create anything basic with these three.

 Royal Icing Consistency

 Can I Freeze Royal Icing?

 Yes, royal icing can be frozen.
-Many royal icing recipes, including my own, yield a lot of icing.
+Many royal icing recipes, including this one, yield a lot of icing.
 Any leftover royal icing can be frozen for up to 2 months.
 Place leftover royal icing into zipped-top freezer bags.
 If you have more than 1 color, each color should have its own bag.
 Before sealing, squeeze as much air out of the bag as possible.
 Freeze on a flat shelf surface in your freezer.
 Thaw overnight in the refrigerator and bring to room temperature before using again.